-With 300 being in the middle.
-So good thing to know.
-Composite is 340, but oftentimes people speak in terms of their scores per section.
-Finally, there's the essay which is graded from a 0.0 to a 6.0.
+So Math is 130-170, as is Verbal.
+So essentially 260 composite is the lowest you can get, and 340 is the highest with 300 being in the middle.
+So good thing to know, composite is 340 but oftentimes people speak in terms of their scores per section.
+Finally, there's the essay section which is great from a 0.0 to a 6.0.

-Well great place to find out that information is on the ETS site.
-So, I highly encourage you to go there.
-Just to see how you did on the old test.
-And what you need to do.
-What score you need to achieve on the new GRE.
+You wanna think to yourself or you wanna see how good is that score.
+What do I need to get on the new GRE?
+Well, a great place to find out that information is at the ETS site.
+So I highly encourage you to go there just to see how you did on the old test and what you need to do and what score you need to achieve on the new GRE.